Thinkorswim rating

 Charting on Web thinkorswim

-There’s no right-click menu on the chart, but Buy and Sell buttons are visible at the top for easy order placement.
+There is no right-click menu on a chart, although buy and sell buttons are at the top of a graph.

 Order Entry